Central Virginia I

 (1714 - 1719 ?), Germanna

-German immigrants settled here on the banks of the Rapidan River under the guise of "frontier defense".
+German immigrants were settled here by then colonial Governor Spotswood on the banks of the Rapidan River under the guise of "frontier defense", but were really intended for gold and iron mining operations.
 The original group of settlers left in 1719 for Germantown in Fauquier County.
 A second group of German settlers arrived in 1717 and left for Madison County in 1725.
-The site of the pentagonal stockade, with a central blockhouse and nine cabins, was probably built over by Governor Alexander Spotswood's manor house (1722 - 1750), which also no longer exists, but was recently excavated.
-The blockhouse was also used as a church, and it may have existed for several years after the stockade was dismantled.
-A new regional visitors center was built in 2000 near Germanna Community College, in a form reminiscent of the fort's blockhouse.
-State marker.
-See also Germanna Exhibit from University of Mary Washington
+The site of the pentagonal stockade, with a central blockhouse and nine cabins, was probably built over by Governor Alexander Spotswood's manor house (1722 - 1750), which also no longer exists, but was excavated in the 1980's.
+The blockhouse was also used as a church/meetinghouse, and it may have existed for several years after the stockade was dismantled.
+A new regional visitors center was built in 2000 near Germanna Community College, in a form suggesting the fort's blockhouse/church.

 Germanna Ford Earthworks